Everyone knows that guinea pigs love to eat. However, there are many foods that guinea pigs simply can’t eat without serious consequences.

 25. Avocado Skin, Pit, and Seeds

-The skin of an avocado, as well as the pit and seeds, are poisonous to guinea pigs.
-The inside flesh of the avocado is safe for them to eat, but it is still very high in fat.
+The skin of an avocado, as well as the flesh, pit, and seeds, contain persin, which is poisonous to guinea pigs.

 26. Plastic Bags and Other Objects